 Two things to keep in mind:

 - If things go wrong, cyber risk insurance can help offset the cost associated with a major incident or breach.
-It can be the difference between surviving the aftereffects or being devastated by them.
+Insurance can make all the difference between surviving the aftermath of an attack or falling to the consequences.

 - There are several types of cyber risk insurance.
 Contact your insurance carrier to determine the right type and amount for your organization.